Yato03/vexgen/README.md

 - How to get a NVD [API key](https://nvd.nist.gov/developers/request-an-api-key)

 ### Step 2
-Run command 'docker compose up --build' and seed the database with vulnerability info
+Run command `docker compose up --build` and seed the database with vulnerability info

 #### Seeders